itz-me-ZaPPeX/xfce4-gamemode/README.md

 ## Conclusion

-On my hardware, the difference between presets isn't noticeable (within the margin of error), but may help users with a weaker computer.
+On my hardware, difference between presets isn't noticeable (within the margin of error), but may help users with a weaker computer.
 Also, don't forget to tune your distribution to improve performance.